2018 News and Events Page

 OKED Service Award Friday, April 14, 2017 The OKED Service awards took place on Friday, March 31st at the Memorial Union’s Arizona Ballroom to honor those who have provided their services to ASU for five to forty years.

-Danielle McNamara Presented at TEDxASU Wednesday, March 22, /2017 Danielle McNamara, Professor of Psychology in the College of Liberal Arts and Sciences, and Senior Scientist in the Institute for the Science of Teaching and Learning at ASU presented at the TEDxASU event March 22nd at the Tempe Center for the Arts.
+Danielle McNamara Presenter at TEDxASU Wednesday, March 22, /2017 Danielle McNamara, Professor of Psychology in the College of Liberal Arts and Sciences, and Senior Scientist in the Institute for the Science of Teaching and Learning at ASU presented at the TEDxASU event March 22nd at the Tempe Center for the Arts.

 Michelene Chi Invited to Discuss Her ICAP Theory Wednesday, March 22, 2017 Michelene Chi was invited by three universities to discuss the theme: “ICAP (Interactive — Constructive — Active — Passive): A Theoretical Framework for Active Learning to Promote Deeper Understanding.”